fangq/mmc/mmc/trunk/README.txt

 the same format as in MCX (certain fields are no-longer used).
 It looks like the following

- 100                  # total photon number
- 17182818             # RNG seed, negative to generate
+ 100                  # total photon number (can be overwriten by -n) 17182818             # RNG seed, negative to generate
  2. 8.
 0.             # source position (mm)
  0. 0.
 1.             # initial incident vector